trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/truffle-with-metamask.md

 In MetaMask, when entering the "New RPC URL", enter `http://127.0.0.1:9545`.

-## Using MetaMask with Ganache CLI
+## Using MetaMask with Ganache v7

-Using MetaMask with Ganache CLI is also very similar to that of Ganache.
-The only difference is that Ganache CLI runs by default on `http://127.0.0.1:8545` so you'll want to edit the above web3 code to say:
+Using MetaMask with Ganache v7 is also very similar to that of Ganache.
+The only difference is that Ganache v7 runs by default on `http://127.0.0.1:8545` so you'll want to edit the above web3 code to say:

   ```javascript
   // Is there is an injected web3 instance?